Claire-Fisher/Donofy/TESTING.md

 ### Index Lighthouse Scores
 ### Test conditions
-* All lighthouse tests were run from heroku and in incognito mode to avoid interference.
+* All Lighthouse tests were run from Heroku and in incognito mode to avoid interference.
 * Both mobile and desktop performance are tested.
 * The drop in performance is mainly due to Heroku, Stripe, and a large amount of layout behaviours to keep my site responsive.
 * All testers reported good load and response times on both desktop and mobile devices, so no adjustments will be made at this time.